Welsh Corgi (Pembroke and Cardigan)

-The First Welsh Corgi Club was formed in 1925 and but not recognized as two separate pure breeds by the Kennel Club in 1934.
+The First Welsh Corgi Club was formed in 1925 and but not recognised as two separate pure breeds by the Kennel Club in 1934.
 Meanwhile in 1933, the Duke of York, later to become King George VI, purchased a Pembroke Corgi, Rozavel Golden Eagle who became adored by his two daughters, Elizabeth and Margaret.
 Twenty years later, by the time Elizabeth became Queen of England, the Pembroke Corgi was entrenched in the Royal household, and are still the Queen's favourites today.
 But because the Cardigans did not receive Royal patronage, they never reached the heights of popularity of their Pembroke cousins.

 The History of Welsh Corgis in Australia

 In 1934, the same year the Corgi's were first recognized as a breed by the Kennel Club UK, two Pembroke Corgi's arrived in Australia.
 That year Mr Nish and his mother came here together with Rozavel Ranger and Rozavel Pipkin both bred by Thelma Gray.
 These two imports were then bred under the 'Benfro' prefix.
 By 1985, another 350 Pembrokes had arrived here.
 However, it was 1954 when Cardigans first were imported.
 Then Mr & Mrs W J Lewis immigrated to Western Australia from the UK, together with a team of 5 Cardigans plus progeny from a pair of British imports from to New Zealand.
 Their 'Lewdux' prefix would soon become well known in Cardigans throughout Australia.

 No history of the Corgi would be complete without mention of Mrs Thelma Gray who spent the final years of her life in the Adelaide Hills of South Australia.
 Although she owned other breeds later in her life, her Rozavel prefix is synonymous with Corgis.
 She not only lobbied the Kennel Club UK in the first instance to recognise the Corgi as a pure breed, she bred many Champion Pembroke Corgis.
 She was also responsible for the Royal family's Corgi connection.
 A Senior judge at the Kennel Club (UK), among her prestigious judging appointments was the selection of Best in Show at Crufts in 1975.
 Surely one of the most famous dog entities to become an Australian!